PeterBid/Vivi-Adventure-Game/README.md

 I created a div in the HTML with a class name of `'grid'`.
 The `'grid'` class was then called in the app.js with querySelector.
 I then used an empty array called `cells` which for the divs, created with DOM.
 I decided my grid would have 100 cells/divs.

 I created a function using a for-loop that repeated 100 times and created a new `cell` child div every time.
 They were stored inside the array `cells` using `push` and `appendChild`.
 I then called the function for the grid to be displayed in the browser.
-I also creating a starting positon varible for Vivi and and an addVivi function to ensure the Vivi character was added to the grid upon its creation.
+I also created a starting position variable for Vivi and an addVivi function to ensure the Vivi character was added to the grid upon its creation.